 Mutual funds are purchased at the price of the next market closing time.
 ETFs, on the other hand, have prices that fluctuate throughout the day, and you’ll pay a small premium to the current asking price (the bid / ask spread) when you purchase them.

-ETFs can offer lower expense ratios (Vanguard admiral funds with higher investment minimums have the same expense ratios as the ETFs) and are more portable between brokerages (can be transferred “in kind” without being sold).
+ETFs can offer lower expense ratios (Vanguard admiral funds with higher investment minimums usually have the same expense ratios as the corresponding ETFs) and ETFs are more portable between brokerages (can be transferred “in kind” without being sold).

 Another advantage of many non-Vanguard ETFs is that they’re slightly more tax-efficient when held in a “taxable account.”
-I’ve been told that Vanguard’s mutual funds are structured in a way that makes them similarly tax-efficient.
+Vanguard’s mutual funds are structured in a way that makes them similarly tax-efficient.

 You don’t have to choose one or the other.
 Many investors will have both, and it’s not worth losing any sleep over deciding which is best.
 Both accomplish the same thing — giving you ownership of a basket of stocks and/or bonds.